1

 Gross potential rent ÷ total rooms.

-PITI % of Revenue
+PITI % of GPR

 Monthly PITI as % of gross potential rent.